tobiasbriones/blog/philosophy/everything-is-relative/index.md

 You can always take a subtree, and its root role will change.

+## Perspective: Business vs User

 The business logic can be high-level for the business but then the presentation layer is a low-level detail.

+## Scalability

 If you chop a tree you still get a tree, but if you chop a pyramid it'll stop working as they're not homogeneous.

+### Scale Your Social Skills

+I'm technically skilled, but I've also proved to be socially skilled by scaling my skills horizontally.

+I've been good at socializing in person with students with no technical knowledge, they are enthusiasts or superficial instead.
+That's because the underlying *domain* is the same and *scales* unlike a pyramidal-like structure that is vertical, that is, it can't scale.

+I won't want to talk to an accountant for example, but that doesn't mean I don't have communication skills.

+In other words, if you are technical excellent you must also be an excellent communicator in THAT domain (wrongly called "manager"), yes, excellent at both.

+#### Don't Grow Vertically

+If you do two things but are mediocre at one, you scaled vertically.
+For example, a plain engineer is a horrible scientist if they try to be one, despite the fact that they're supposed to have an academic background.

+I can mathematically show horizontal and vertical growing.
+It's easy, just about vector spaces.
+No one has a remote idea of what I'm talking about.
+I use to talk just for myself only.
+If they are mathematicians they suck at engineering, and if they are engineers they suck at (everything) math.

+#### Vertical Structures Can't Scale Up

+If you're a mere manager or whatever unicorn-hyped buzzword made up by capitalists, then you can't scale that skill, and you might be able to talk to some people but nothing else, and you will never be an engineer with technical competence.
+Although, being so is still part of humanity.

+Or the same, an engineer can have social skills on their domain but a heterogeneous workaround like a boss or a manager (made-up by people or capitalists instead of scientific facts or direct knowledge) is just that (a manager) since monoliths can't scale, that's why they are monoliths and vertical (they fall apart).

+I say or can define vertical/monolith/pyramidal/impurities to give a precise representation of the abstraction of doing things wrong by employing workarounds that bypass the real problems that actually have to be addressed with real science and facts instead of made-up buzzwords.

+## Heterogeneous Systems are Not Needed

 Therefore, capitalism, universities, and all those archaic hierarchies of power are evil and unnecessary, can you see the abstraction I inferred?.